-The Rosciolis have been running this celebrated bakery for three generations, though the premises have been knocking out bread since at least 1824.
-Today it’s home to the finest crusty sourdough in Rome, fruit tarts, and addictive chocolate croissants, as well as exceptional Roman-style pizza bianca and pizza rossa sold by weight.
-Note that this is a take-out joint, with very limited seating inside and only a few stand-up tables out front—and the wider range of pizza toppings is only available from noon to 2:30pm.
-The phenomenal Roscioli restaurant and salumeria deli are around the corner at Via dei Giubbonari 21.
-And at Via Cairoli 16 is Roscioli Caffè, the latest outpost of the family empire, which offers breakfast treats, cappucini, and palate-pleasing panini
+The Rosciolis have been running this celebrated bakery for three generations since the 1970s, though bread has been made here since at least 1824.
+Today it’s the home of the finest crusty sourdough in Rome, assorted cakes, and addictive pastries and biscotti, as well as exceptional Roman-style pizza bianca and pizza rossa sold by weight.
+This is largely a takeout joint, with limited seating—and the wider range of pizza toppings is only available from noon to 2:30pm.
+Around the corner is the wonderful Roscioli restaurant and salumeria deli at Via dei Giubbonari 21 and, at Via Cairoli 16, Roscioli Caffè, the latest outpost of the family empire, which offers breakfast treats, cappuccini, and palate-pleasing panini.

 Antico Forno Roscioli

-Our Rating Neighborhood Near Campo De Fiori & the Jewish Ghetto Hours Mon–Sat 7am–7:30pm Transportation Tram: 8 Phone 06-6864045 Prices Pizza from 5€ (sold by weight) Cuisine Type Bakery Web site Antico Forno Roscioli
+Our Rating Neighborhood Near Campo De Fiori & the Jewish Ghetto Hours Mon–Sat 7am–8pm, Sun 8:30am–7pm Transportation Tram: 8 Phone 06-6864045 Prices Pizza from 5€ (sold by weight) Cuisine Type Bakery Web site Antico Forno Roscioli

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.